aws-samples/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/text-2-sql-agent-cdk-enhanced/Readme.md

 ## Prerequisites
 Before you begin, ensure you have the following:
+- AWS CLI installed and configured with the necessary permissions
+- Node.js and npm
+- Python 3.9 or higher and pip
+- Access to Amazon Bedrock foundation models (Before you can use a foundation model in Amazon Bedrock, you must request access to it.
+Use this Link for detail https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html)
 - An AWS account (AWS_PROFILE) with the following permissions:
   - Create and manage IAM roles and policies.
   - Create and invoke AWS Lambda functions.